8th Rifle Brigade - from Normandy to the Baltic - June 1944 - May 1945

 ‘On 17 April 45 Rfn LADMORE’S platoon was advancing in its vehicles with a troop of tanks towards the village of BARUM.
 As the platoon went over the crest and came into full view of the village, the enemy opened fire with 88 millimetre guns, 20 millimetre and machine guns, all firing from a range of about 400 yards.
 The leading section half-track, of which Rifleman Ladmore was a member, was struck in the suspension by a solid shot and crashed into a ditch.
 The crew abandoned the vehicle and lay in the ditch.
 Heavy fire from machine guns was opened on these men both from the village and also from a hitherto undisclosed position on the right flank.
 One Rifleman, a member of the same section was hit in the lower jaw by a bullet.
 Rifleman LADMORE, without waiting for orders went forward to where this Rifleman lay and applied a field dressing.
 He then carried and dragged the Rifleman up the slope in direct view and under fire from the village for a distance of three hundred yards.
 By some miracle he was not hit though fire was deliberately opened on him.
 Owing to the fact that blood from the wound hindered the casualty’s breathing the majority of the journey was done by crawling.
 Having handed over the casualty to the stretcher bearers Rifleman LADMORE returned to his section in the ditch.
 Rifleman LADMORE’S conduct throughout was an inspiration to all.
 He was completely impervious to all danger and at no time took any thought for his own safety.
 His prompt action undoubtedly saved his comrade’s life.’ – Nat.
 Arch.
 WO-373-55-974

 Apart from the officers and men mentioned above, in F Company’s history published immediately after the end of the war, also Lt.
 M.M.J.
 Raymond is mentioned as having won a Military Cross.
 Similarly, in G Company’s honours and awards list, Lieutenant D.M.
 Stileman is mentioned as having won the Polish Silver Cross of Merit.
+Rifleman R.W.
+Jefferson, of E Company, is known to have won a Croix de Guerre, for rescuing a French family at Presles from a burning building.
 No records of these, however, have been found in the National Archive.
-Date and circumstances therefore are unknown.
+At present, therefore, no further information is available.